"...stay a while! You are so lovely!"

 The work of set designer and celebrated painter, sculptor, poet, etc. Alas, Flimm seemed not to know what to do with them.

-source link Instead, we had an unclear relationship between actors and singers, drama and music, any number of potential dialectical opposites, without either reconciliation let us say Hegel or radical negative failure to reconcile let us say Adorno.
+enter Instead, we had an unclear relationship between actors and singers, drama and music, any number of potential dialectical opposites, without either reconciliation let us say Hegel or radical negative failure to reconcile let us say Adorno.
 Words were held up on placards.
 There was an irritating prevalence of silly dancing, quite unconcerned with whatever music was being heard or not.

 Was there something of autobiography, or at least a summation of a semi-Faustian career in the theatre?
 Perhaps, but frankly, I am on the verge of making it up as I go along.
 Enough of that!
 He nevertheless conveyed a strong sense of the music, with ideas very much of his own about how it should go, not least a furiously driven Overture.
 I am not sure that I necessarily liked it that way, but it had conviction and, I think, its own justification.